Recycling And The Link To Landfill Gas

 In 2020, MSW landfills emitted approximately 132.5 million metric tons CO2 equivalent (MMTCO2e) of methane, which was equivalent to the GHG emissions from about 20.3 million passenger vehicles driven for one year or the CO2 emissions from nearly 11.9 million homes’ energy use for one year.
 Methane emissions from MSW landfills were the third-largest source of human-related methane emissions in the United States in 2020, accounting for approximately 14.5 percent of these emissions.
 Methane is a potent greenhouse gas.

 Recycling materials have a carbon footprint that is about 75% lower than their virgin equivalent.
 This means that recycling can help to shrink your carbon footprint.
 In today’s video, we’re going to look at some of the materials you can recycle and why recycling is so effective when it comes to cutting carbon.
 Today we’re going to look at recycling plastic, why it’s effective, and what you should be looking to collect.
+You know, there’s another solution too, to cut out plastic use!
+For example if you got kids like I do, we review plastic-free sippy cups in favor of substitute materials like glass, steel.

 The waste hierarchy is a good way to think about how to reduce waste.
 It tells us that we want to prevent, minimize, and reuse as much waste as possible.
 This way, the stuff that we have to recycle is as little as possible.
 In terms of climate, the main motivation to recycle is to reduce the emissions from virgin material extraction and processing.
 The embodied carbon of recycled materials is typically around seventy-five percent lower than its virgin equivalent.
+Another way to reduce virgin material extraction is to use materials that are sustainable – for example we introduced our readers to sustainable bamboo tissues because bamboo is much more sustainable to grow and harvest than trees.

 And this helps us to make low carbon products in the future.
 Many think that we should focus all our efforts on recycling aluminum and steel and rubber but in fact the majority of our waste comes from things like food waste, garden waste, paper and cardboard, and plastic.
 Depending where you live, there’s going to be really different systems for recycling but if you’ve got a good way to deal with paper, plastic, gloves, and your food waste, you’re well on the way.
-Catches tomorrow day 26 one will be looking at how paying people can help the environment.

 The best way to start recycling is to start with simple items like plastic bottles and aluminum cans.
 Once you have a system in place for recycling these items, you can start to add other items like paper and glass.
 Following, binning your waste will be the key to success.
 You need to place all of your recyclables in the designated bins so that they can be properly sorted and recycled.
 Finally, you need to make sure that you are using the correct bins for each type of recyclable.
 Using the wrong bin for your recyclables can result in them being sent to the landfill instead of being recycled.